Complaints & disputes

 External Dispute Resolution (EDR) schemes can be very useful, especially since they’re a free service.
 Consider lodging a dispute if your creditor is a member of an EDR scheme.

-• You can lodge a dispute even if you’re being sued, as long as judgment hasn’t been given
+• You can lodge a dispute even if you are being sued in Court, as long as judgment has not been given.

-• If you don’t accept the decision you can still go to court (subject to any time limits)
+• If you do not accept the decision you can still go to court (subject to any time limits).

-• By requesting an EDR scheme to investigate your dispute, you authorise them to disclose the details you’ve shared with your creditor.
+• By requesting an EDR scheme to assist in your dispute, you authorise them to disclose the details you have shared with your creditor.
 They may request additional information and conduct an investigation as they try to resolve the dispute in a way that both parties accept

 Download PDF